-While there is a limited practical use of a progress bar in the checkout process, it plays an important role in marking every step of the journey toward a purchase.
-This will keep customers’ patience intact, and will ward off thoughts of leaving.
+While there is limited practical use of a progress bar in the checkout process, it plays an important role in marking every step of the journey toward a purchase.
+This will keep customers’ patience intact and will ward off thoughts of leaving.

 Because of that, it is reasonable to make the progress bar visible, with the option of going back at every point.